TetGen/TetGen/CONTRIBUTING.md

 SOFTWARE.
 ```

 ## Annotating contributions to source code

 ### Trivial changes
-Trivial changes (e.g., 1-2 line fixes or typo fixes) inherit the AGPLv3 license of the project and  without further annotation in addition are assumed to be licensed under the MIT license
+Trivial changes (e.g., 1-2 line fixes or typo fixes) inherit the AGPLv3 license of the project and without further annotation are also licensed under MIT as specified above.

 ### Functions and nontrivial snippets of code
-Functions and nontrivial snippets of code by default inherit the AGPLv3 license of the project and in addition shall be marked in a PR with an SPDX header as in this example:
+Functions and nontrivial snippets of code by default inherit the AGPLv3 license of the project and are also licensed under MIT as specified above.
+They shall be marked in a PR with an SPDX header as in this example:
   ```
-  # SPDX-License-Identifier: MIT
+  # SPDX-License-Identifier: AGPL-3.0-or-later OR MIT
-  # Copyright (c) [Year] [Your Name]
+  # Copyright (c) [Year] [Contributor Name]
   void frobnicate(int ntet)
   {
   ...